-There will be a surgery in Chipping Campden in January but for security reasons we cannot advertise the time and date.
-If you want to see me, you are more than welcome.
+There will be a surgery in Tetbury in September but for security reasons we cannot advertise the time and date.
+If you want to see me to discuss an important issue affecting you personally, which you think I may be able to help you with, you are more than welcome.
 Please email my office in advance at email@example.com giving details of the issue you wish to raise and include your name and address.
 We will then book you an appointment which is necessary in order to attend.

 Siddington Park is a modern lifestyle village for the over 60s which sits on the outskirts of Cirencester, developed and operated by Rangeford Villages.
 On 2nd August, Sir Geoffrey Clifton Brown MP was invited to see the latest developments by Will Ryan, Village Manager at Siddington Park.

 The Cotswolds Voluntary Wardens is comprised of around 400 men and women who form the volunteer arm of the Cotswolds Area of Outstanding Natural Beauty (AONB), now the Cotswolds National Landscape (CNL).

 Sir Geoffrey Clifton-Brown MP has written to Robert Weaver, Chief Executive of the Cotswolds District Council to bring to his attention the Adjournment Debate he held on 27 April, on the Cotswold District Council's proposals to borrow £76.5 million to finance investment projects including five solar farm sites for a total of £46.5 million.

 Jamie Alcock, a Gloucestershire-based farmer is raising money for charity with a three-week-long journey by Shire Horse from MOD St Athan near Cardiff to Hampton Court Palace near London, between the 1st - 20th of June.